vineet-dhar/GenAI/Readme.md

             + " [END CALLBACK FRONTEND]"
         )

-You will define chunks_selector, a tool that will be used by the Agent to capture the action of the user selecting a policy.
-The path of chunks is used as an identifier of that policy.
+You will define docs_selector, a tool that will be used by the Agent to capture the action of the user selecting a policy.
+The path of docs is used as an identifier of that policy.

     @tool
-    def chunks_selector(path: str) -> str:
+    def docs_selector(path: str) -> str:
         """
         Use this when the user selects a policy.
         You will need to respond to the user telling what are the options once a policy is selected.